kometenstaub/obsidian-version-history-diff/README.md

-# Version History Diff (for Sync and File Recovery Core plugins)
+# Version History Diff (for Sync and File Recovery Core plugins and Git)

 ## Note